twitter/the-algorithm/src/scala/com/twitter/recos/user_tweet_entity_graph/README.md

 ## How is it used on Twitter
 UTEG generates the "XXX Liked" out-of-network tweets seen on Twitter's Home Timeline.
 The core idea behind UTEG is collaborative filtering.
-UTEG takes a user's weighted follow graph (i.e a list of weighted userIds) as input, performs efficient traversal & aggregation, and returns the top weighted tweets engaged basd on # of users that engaged the tweet, as well as the engaged users' weights.
+UTEG takes a user's weighted follow graph (i.e. a list of weighted userIds) as input, performs efficient traversal & aggregation, and returns the top weighted tweets engaged basd on # of users that engaged the tweet, as well as the engaged users' weights.